rachelmoon290/project1/README.md

 This is the location database, with basic information about each location.

 ## requirements.txt
-This is a list of packages that should be installed in order to run application.py.
+This is a list of package names that should be installed in order to run application.py.